 Listen to the podcast for more cold weather running tips around acclimating to cold weather.

 There is running gear for just about every weather condition.
 Cold weather running gear follows the same rules as warm weather running gear, as far as finding gear that is moisture wicking, especially if using a base layer.
 There is even gear that you can wear on your running shoes to help with traction.
 Yaktrax (see the here on Amazon) works great for packed snow or conditions where you need a little more bite with your footing.

 For best results, dress as if it is 20 degrees warmer than it is.
 As your body warms up during the run, the outdoor temperature will start to feel warmer than it actually is.
 For example, 30 degrees Fahrenheit will feel more like 50 degrees Fahrenheit once you get moving.

 When shopping for cold weather gear, look for running pants and jackets that are cold weather rated.
 Some clothing is based for moderate temperatures (Spring and Fall for most) and other gear is rated for even colder temperatures.
 Finding the right gear for the right weather condition can go a long way towards feeling comfortable when the weather isn’t perfect for running.

 Use hats and gloves, and if temperatures are extremely cold, layer up.
 Always wear a hat as most heat is lost through your head.
 Using hand warmers and/or toe warmers can also make your runs more enjoyable.

 Listen to the podcast for more cold weather running tips and cold weather running gear.

-Running in the winter usually comes with running in the dark if you are someone who usually runs in the mornings or evenings.
-For those that run in the dark, please consider using headlamps, reflective gear and other items that help make you more visible.
+Running in the winter usually comes with running in the dark if you are someone who usually runs in the reflective gear and other items that help make you more visible.